shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/multi-buyer-deals-api-setup.md

 ## Buyer

-> [!NOTE]
-> The `buyer` object is not used in multi-buyer deals.
+The `buyer` object is not used in multi-buyer deals.
 The `buyer` object can be set on a `POST`, but cannot be updated with a `PUT`.
 If you want to change the buyer, you need to create a new deal.

 The `buyer` object contains the following fields: